Paligo/xee/README.md

   not yet implemented.
 Contributions are welcome!

 - Of the 21859 tests in the QT3 test suite (vendored into `vendor/xpath-tests`)
-  that match the features we support (so excluding XQuery tests), we support over have 20130 at the time of writing.
-The failures are mostly due to missing library implementation.
+  that match the features we support (so excluding XQuery tests), we pass 20221 at the time of writing.
+The remaining gaps are mostly missing library functions and some parsing/formatting behavior.

 - XMLSchema support.
 While the basic `xs:*` data types as defined by XML Schema are implemented, deep XML Schema integration does not exist.